Quantum analysis of the recent cosmological bounce in the comoving Hubble length: Detailed solution in the first-order formulation

 For illustration purposes, we then select a wave packet with $\sigma_{Tm}=4$ and follow it around the bounce at $T_{m}=0$.
-Note that on-shell $T_m=-(\eta-\eta_0)$, where $\eta$ is conformal time (shifted by $\eta_0$ so that $T_m=0$ at the bounce), so the conventional arrow of $T_m$ is reversed with respect to that of $T_\phi$ or the thermodynamical arrow (see discussion in~\cite{JoaoPaper}).
+Note that on-shell $T_m=-(\eta-\eta_0)$, where $\eta$ is conformal time (shifted by $\eta_0$ so that $T_m=0$ at the bounce), so the conventional arrow of $T_m$ is reversed with respect to that of $T_\phi$ or the thermodynamical arrow (see the discussion in~\cite{JoaoPaper}).
 In Fig.\ref{reflectpsi} we plot the wave function away from the bounce on either side, and at the bounce.
 As we see, well away from the bounce, the envelope picks the right portion of the $\psi_s$ as depicted in Fig.~\ref{Fig4}, $+$ or $-$ depending on whether $T$ is positive or negative.
 Around the bounce $T=0$, however, the $+$ and $-$ waves clearly interfere (see middle plot).

 As in standard reflections~\cite{interfreflex}, this interference could have implications for the probability, in the form of ``ringing''.
-We illustrate this point with the traditional $|\psi|^2$, which contains the interference cross-term (but which, we stress, is not a serious contender for a unitary definition of probability, as we will see in the next Section).
+We illustrate this point with the traditional $|\psi|^2$, which contains the interference cross term (but which, we stress, is not a serious contender for a unitary definition of probability, as we will see in the next Section).
 If we were to compute $|\psi|^2$ for the $\psi_+$ or $\psi_-$ in Fig.~\ref{Fig4} we would obtain a constant, in spite of the wave function oscillations.
 Likewise, if we dress $\psi_+$ or $\psi_-$ with an envelope, these internal beatings will not appear in the separate $|\psi|^2$.
-Close to the bounce, however, the interference between the $+$ and $-$ wave will appear as ringing in $|\psi|^2$ (see Fig.~\ref{reflectprob}) or any other measure displaying interference.
+Close to the bounce, however, the interference between the $+$ and $-$ waves will appear as ringing in $|\psi|^2$ (see Fig.~\ref{reflectprob}) or any other measure displaying interference.
 A similar construction could be made with the packets locked on to the time $T_\phi$.
-Thus one clock hands over to the other.

 We close this Section with two words of caution.
 First, this ringing is probably as observable as the one associated with the mesoscopic stationary waves described in~\cite{randono}.
 Indeed the two are formally related.
 The Chern--Simons wave function described in~\cite{randono} translates (by Fourier transform~\cite{CSHHV}) into a Hartle--Hawking stationary wave function~\cite{HH}, which is nothing but the superposition of two Vilenkin traveling waves~\cite{vil-PRD} moving in opposite directions.
 The reflection studied here is precisely one such superposition in a different context and in $b$ space.
 The scale of the effect, however, is the same.